kiekerjan/mailinabox/README.md

 ====================

 This is not the original Mail-in-a-Box.
 See https://github.com/mail-in-a-box/mailinabox for the real deal!
 Many thanks to [@JoshData](https://github.com/JoshData) and other  [contributors](https://github.com/mail-in-a-box/mailinabox/graphs/contributors).
-I made a number of modifications to the original Mail-in-a-Box, some to fix bugs, some to ease maintenance for my personal installation, to learn and to add functionality.
+I made a number of modifications to the original Mail-in-a-Box, some to fix bugs, some to ease maintenance for my personal installation, to learn and to be used as a statging aread for adding functionality.

 Functionality changes and additions
 * Add geoipblocking on the admin web console